wso2/carbon-datasources/README.md

 ### Introduction

+Carbon-datasources project is the data source implementation for Carbon 5.
+For any bundle deployed in Carbon 5, if it require to access a database, datasources are the preferred means of getting a connection.
+DataSource objects can provide connection pooling which is a must for performance improvement.
+For carbon-datasources, [HikariCP](https://github.com/brettwooldridge/HikariCP) is used as it's database connection pooling implementation.

-This module contain carbon datasources.
-This is responsible to read the data source configuration files, bind the data sources into JNDI context and make these data sources available as an OSGi service.
+Carbon-datasources is responsible to read the data source configuration files, bind the data sources into JNDI context and make these data sources available as an OSGi service.

+## Features:

+* Reading the given configuration xml files and create data source object which internally maintain a connection pool
+* Exposing OSGi Services to add, fetch data source objects.
+* If specified in the configuration, binding data source objects to the carbon-jndi context.

 ### Usage